Contained to Grow

 Good for: This is an elegant combination with a wild and mature look, which is best displayed at a sunny entrance where it presents a good first impression.

 Peak time: You will have much joy out of this potting combination, with flowers or subtle foliage colour all year long.
 What more can one ask from an instant ‘garden’?

-It seems that Strelitzia parvifolia falls between S. reginae (blue crane flower), with its assegai like leaves, and S. juncea, which has leaves that are more rush-like.
-This beautiful plant has shortened, spoonlike leaves, which give it a very interesting appearance.
+It seems that Strelitzia Parvifolia falls between Strelitzia Reginae (Blue Crane flower), with its assegay like leaves, and Stelitzia Juncea, which has leaves that are more rush-like.
+This beautiful plant has shortened, spoon-like leaves, which give it a very interesting appearance.
 Strelitzias can flower from March to October and will grow nicely in full sun or partial shade.
-Strelitzia parvifolia is a slow grower that will withstand wind and drought, but will perform much better if watered and fed regularly.
+Strelitzia Parvifolia is a slow grower that will withstand wind and drought, but will perform much better if watered and fed regularly.

 Using two small Australian heathers (Thryptomene ‘Payne’s Hybrid’) in this potting recipe was probably more an act of nostalgia than anything else (although it blends in with the total look and will thrive with the same growing conditions as the other plants).
 This small, low growing shrub is no longer ‘top of the pops’, but is such a pretty and tough little thing!
 It produces arching branches covered in small pink flowers in late winter and spring.

-The Festuca ovina ‘Glauca’ used between all the other plants in this container is not there just to hide gaps.
-With its silvery blue leaves it also supplies rich texture and subtle, complimentary colour to the container.
+The Festuca Ovina ‘Glauca’ used between all the other plants in this container is not there just to hide gaps.
+With its silvery-blue leaves, it also supplies rich texture and subtle, complementary colour to the container plants.
 Festucas, both in green or steel grey, will always play this role in any plant combination!